aleksandrsivanovs/tallinn-wcs-free-time/README.md

 ### Lunch and dinner
 #### [Uulits](https://www.uulits.ee/)
-probably the best burgers in Tallinn - good selection of juicy and tasty burgers right in the middle of hipsterish Kalamaja district.
+Probably the best burgers in Tallinn - good selection of juicy and tasty burgers right in the middle of hipsterish Kalamaja district.

 _Pro-tip_: very close to the venue of Eesti Spring Swing 2017. you can choose bruger with buns or wrapped in lavash.

 #### [Boheem](https://www.facebook.com/Boheem.Kohvik.Kalamajas/)
-hipsterish food and atmosphere in the heard of hipsterish Kalamaja discrict
+Hipsterish food and atmosphere in the heard of hipsterish Kalamaja discrict

 #### [Olde Hansa](http://www.oldehansa.ee/?lang=en)
 If you are into medieval-like food and interiors - eat and drink at Old Hansa.

 #### [NOP](https://www.facebook.com/kohviknop/)
-hipsterish food with style near Kardiorg park
+Hipsterish food with style near Kardiorg park

 #### [Kolm Sibulat](http://www.kolmsibulat.eu/)
-international cuisine with touch of Estonia.
+International cuisine with touch of Estonia.